tytydraco/yessleep/out/Violence_Game.md

 There was a catch, though; no, a latch - on the door of the bathroom.
 It was the only door in the house with a lock.

 That was, at least, something real.
-Something tangible in this nightmare.
+Something tangible in an otherwise incorporeal landscape made only of fear.

 And little ratty had been rehearsing.
 Not physically, not really mentally either.
 But some unconscious part of him had been calculating his survival while he stared at the white paint on the back of that door.